primefaces/primefaces/docs/7_1/components/schedule.md

 | Event | Listener Parameter | Fired |
 | --- | --- | --- |
-dateSelect | org.primefaces.event.SelectEvent | When a date is selected.
+dateSelect | org.primefaces.event.SelectEvent<LocalDateTime> | When a date is selected.
-eventSelect | org.primefaces.event.SelectEvent | When an event is selected.
+eventSelect | org.primefaces.event.SelectEvent<ScheduleEvent> | When an event is selected.
 eventMove | org.primefaces.event.ScheduleEntryMoveEvent | When an event is moved.
 eventResize | org.primefaces.event.ScheduleEntryResizeEvent | When an event is resized.
-viewChange | org.primefaces.event.SelectEvent | When a view is changed.
+viewChange | org.primefaces.event.SelectEvent<String> | When a view is changed.

 ## Ajax Updates
 Schedule has a quite complex UI which is generated on-the-fly by the client side